Beta test brings strong results for interactive Diji-Touch machine

 Because the Diji-Touch has 54 facings, the machine offers more variety than a traditional vender.

-Hickey said the Diji-Touch has roughly doubled the sales of the older venders in multiple locations and delivered a sustainable uplift overall.
+Hickey said the Diji-Touch has roughly doubled the sales of the older vender in most locations.

 “It has significant lift to really make business sense,” noted Frank Guzzone, Kraft Vending & OCS business developing manager, strategy and innovation.